June 2024

 Daniela Gomez Paz

 Can a story be embodied in a work of art?
-Daniela Gomez Paz is a weaver of layered, intimate narratives.
-Her human-scaled pieces, which she calls entanglements between sculpture, painting, and embroidered, play with the logical and the poetic, memory, and biology.
+Daniela Gomez Paz is a threader of layered, intimate narratives.
+Her nest-to-human-scaled pieces, which she calls entanglements between sculpture, painting, and embroidery, play with the logical and the poetic, memory, and biology.
 Born in Cali, Colombia, Gomez Paz immigrated to Queens, NYC, when she was 8.
-“Weaving is a thinking framework, a map of how we were diagrammed,” she says.
+“Weaving is a thinking framework and I feel it as a map or as an intricate diagram unraveling existence,” she says.
 The Argentine poet Alejandra Pizarnik wrote, “el cuerpo se acuerda de un amor, como encender la lampara.” ( the body remembers love/ a lover like lighting up a lamp).
 Gomez Paz’s entangled sculptures are also layered with different stories of home, questions about femininity, and migration that seem to light up, like a lamp, as the viewer approaches them.

 Her June residency in Miami allowed the artist to focus on reflection rather than production.
-She found time to experiment with materials and pondered on topics such as lightness, weight, and gravity.
-But Florida will only let you get away if you consider what is happening to its climate.
-After one of the many summer storms had passed, flooding part of her studio garage, Gomez Paz also got to think about color and how it reflects on different surfaces, including water.
-“I had this textile work which reflected on the water with all the debris.
-It was a crucial reminder of the climate conditions we live in,” she added.
+She experimented with materials and pondered on topics such as light, weight, and gravity.
+But Florida will only let you get away if you don’t consider what is happening to its climate.
+After one of the many summer storms had passed, flooding part of her studio garage, Gomez Paz thought about the permeability of color across different reflective surfaces, including water.
+“I had this textile work in process and its color reflected on the water with all the debris and other objects that flooded my studio floor.
+It was a crucial reminder of the climate conditions we live in.
+The water also felt like a mirror, a moment of looking into nature as also a way of looking into ourselves,” she added.

 Words by Carolina Drake